Skip to main content

 Friday, April 14, 2006

-Teams for enthusiastic citizens will gather at Droke Track for an overnight Relay against cancer from 7 p.m. on April 28 until 7 a.m. on April 29.
+Teams of enthusiastic citizens will gather at Droke Track for an overnight Relay against Cancer from 7 p.m. on April 28 until 7 a.m. on April 29.

 Relay For Life is a unique fundraising event that allows participants from all walks of life — including patients, medical support staff, corporations, civic organizations, churches, and community volunteers — to join together to fight cancer.
 Relay For Life reminds us that progress has been made in the fight against cancer and that everyone who participates is making a difference.

-“Relay For Life is as much an awareness raiser about the progress against cancer as it is a fundraiser,” said Kerber.
+“Relay For Life is as much an awareness raiser about the progress against cancer as it is a fundraiser,” Kerber said.
 “Many of the participants have dealt with cancer themselves.
 Their involvement is proof of the progress that has been made in improving cancer survival rates and the quality of life following cancer treatment.”

-“The funds raised will enable us to continue our investment in the fight against cancer through educational programs, research, and services to patients,” said Justin Estus.
-“Due to the generosity of corporate sponsors like Benchmark Construction and Honda of Stillwater the money raised comes back to our community by directly benefiting all of the American Cancer Society’s lifesaving programs.”
+“The funds raised will enable us to continue our investment in the fight against cancer through educational programs, research and services to patients,” Estus said.
+“Due to the generosity of corporate sponsors like Benchmark Construction and Honda of Stillwater, the money raised will go back to our community by directly benefiting all of the American Cancer Society’s lifesaving programs.”

-Information about how to form a team or become involved in Relay For Life is available by contacting Kerber at (405)322-5076 or nikki.kerber@okstate.edu.
-For more information about cancer, call the American Cancer Society’s 24-hour help-line at 1-800-ACS-2345 or visit www.cancer.org.
+Contact Kerber at 405-322-5076 for information about forming a team or becoming involved in Relay For Life.
+For more information about cancer, call the American Cancer Society’s 24-hour helpline at 1-800-ACS-2345 or visit www.cancer.org.

 MENUCLOSE